AdobeDocs/experience-manager-65.en/help/sites-developing/spa-routing.md

 >[!NOTE]
 >
->Currently the We.Retail Journal sample React project illustrates the automated approach while the Angular project illustrates the manual one.
+>The [We.Retail Journal](https://github.com/adobe/aem-sample-we-retail-journal) sample React project illustrates the automated approach while the Angular project illustrates the manual one.
 A semi-automated approach would also be valid use-case.

 >[!CAUTION]
 >